ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 * Multi cloud by nature: One cluster of Managers somewhere, as many cluster of gateways/portals instances/Elastic Stack instances anywhere.
 Communication based on HTTPS usually on 443. => simplifies installation and deployment.
 No differences types of gateway in the cloud or on-premise.
 * Open approach: based on Elastic Stack/Drupal/Operators/Open API specifications compliance/OAuth/OIDC support => simplifies developments, customization and maintenance.
 * Secured and robust gateway, using IBM DataPower Gateway a market leading IBM product since 1999 offers unprecedent performance and very high security features.
+* The access to the Cloud Manager, the API Manager and the Portal always allow the use of multiple user registries at the same time.
+In other words, I can use a LUR - Local User Registry and at the same time an OIDC provider.

 ### A word on themes
 There are four WEB interfaces with a colored theme.
 You see in the table below, a small screen capture of the top left corner of the consoles.